howeyc/goscp/README.md

 # goscp - scp client in Go

 Limitations
-* Only one source and one dest.
+* All source files must be local (aka. this is upload only)
 * Only password authentication.

 Features